Robert Westerholt

 Robert Westerholt (born 2 January 1975) is a Dutch musician, known as the guitarist and co-founder of the symphonic metal band Within Temptation.
-He also writes music for the band along with his partner and band vocalist Sharon den Adel.
-He used to work in human resource management before his career with Within Temptation.
+He writes music for the band, which is fronted by his partner and band vocalist Sharon den Adel.
+Westerholt used to work in human resource management before his career with Within Temptation.

 Work prior to Within Temptation

 Westerholt was born in Waddinxveen, South Holland, Netherlands.
 In 1992, Westerholt formed the band "The Circle" with future Within Temptation keyboard player Martijn Spierenburg, and he began writing his own music.
 The Circle's first demo, entitled 'Symphony No.1' was finished in December 1992.
 At this point, The Circle had a complete line-up, composed of Westerholt, Martijn, Jeroen van Veen (Within Temptation's bassist), Arjan Groenedijk and Ernst van der Loo, although Arjan and Ernst both left the band a while later.
 In a 1995 compilation album released by DSFA Records, two songs, "Broken Silence" and "Frozen" by The Circle, were featured.
 Soon afterward, Westerholt left The Circle, and the band was renamed as Voyage.
 Voyage released their only album 'Embrace' in 1995, in which Sharon den Adel collaborated on the track "Frozen".